angular/angular/aio/content/guide/upgrade-performance.md

 downgradeModule downgradeModule()} helper function instead of the {@link UpgradeModule UpgradeModule} class.
 This affects how the app is bootstrapped and how change detection is propagated between the two frameworks.
-It allows you to upgrade incrementally while improving the speed of your hybrid apps and leveraging the latest of Angular in AngularJS apps early in the process of upgrading.
+It allows you to upgrade incrementally while improving the speed of your hybrid applications and leveraging the latest of Angular in AngularJS applications early in the process of upgrading.

 ## Preparation

-Before discussing how you can use `downgradeModule()` to create hybrid apps, there are things that you can do to ease the upgrade process even before you begin upgrading.
+Before discussing how you can use `downgradeModule()` to create hybrid applications, there are things that you can do to ease the upgrade process even before you begin upgrading.
 Because the steps are the same regardless of how you upgrade, refer to the [Preparation](guide/upgrade#preparation) section of [Upgrading from AngularJS](guide/upgrade).